SergioLozano/sergiolozano.github.io/_pages/whyme.md

     My T-Shaped Professional Positioning Matrix
 </h1>

-As a **Copenhagen-based Full-Stack Product Marketing Manager** with **10+ years driving success for tech products**, I enjoy turning strategic vision into tangible commercial growth.
-How?
-Well, I do so by applying techniques from different product marketing-adjacent disciplines to bridge the gap between product innovation and real value.
+As a **Full-Stack Product Marketing Manager** with **over 10 years of experience driving success for tech products**,  transform strategic vision into tangible commercial growth.
+I achieve this by bridging the gap between product innovation and real value, applying techniques from various product marketing disciplines.

-Allow me to show you how this looks.
-The core idea behind this matrix is to define one axis that represents my broad, interconnected capabilities and another that represents a deep, impactful specialization.
+My expertise can be mapped on a matrix.
+One axis represents my broad, interconnected capabilities across product marketing, while the other signifies my deep, impactful specialization in driving commercial results.
+This allows me to demonstrate both the breadth of my skills and the depth of my impact.

 <div class="matrix-wrapper">
   <div class="y-axis-label">Driving Strategic Commercial Acceleration (Depth)</div>